katahiromz/EGA/EGA-Manual.md

-# The Programming Language EGA Reference Manual
+# The EGA Reference Manual

 Written by Katayama Hirofumi MZ.